Mibew/docs.mibew.org/src/plugins/installation.md

 After the plugin's files are in place and the plugin is properly configured it should be installed using the administrative interface of **Mibew Messenger**.
-To do so you should navigate to `<mibew base URL>/operator/plugin` page and click on '_enable_' link in the plugin's row.
+To do so you should navigate to `<mibew base URL>/operator/plugin` page and click on _'enable'_ link in the plugin's row.

-If the plugin was installed and enabled successfully the value in '_state_' column will change to '_working_'.
+If the plugin was installed and enabled successfully the value in _'state'_ column will change to _'working'_.
 If it did not, one should check the error log of the web server for details of the problem.